A detailed statistical analysis of the mass profiles of galaxy clusters: Biases

 A related question is whether the parameterized profiles should be tested against the total mass distribution or the dark matter mass profile only.
 While the predictions of numerical simulations are founded in dark matter-only simulations, it is not clear how much a simulated dark matter-only mass profile is modified by the presence of baryons.
 Observationally, the ICM contributes about $5-15$\% of the total density in a cluster, again increasing with radius in the range of interest here, so formally there is a difference between the total and the dark matter profile's radial dependence.
-To test the impact of this, we have rerun the statistical analyses described above without subtracting the ICM mass from the mass estimate of Equation \eqref{eq:he}.
-We find only minor differences: For the two-parameter models, the total Bayes factors relative to the NFW profile, assuming the fiducial prior as in Table \ref{tb:bayes2}, are 2.8 (D\&M), 2.7 (Hernquist), and 54 (Moore), i.e.~there is no significant change in the interpretation of the results.
-For the three-parameter models, the total Bayes factors become $-3.1$ (slopeNFW), $0.6$ (transNFW), and $-0.2$ (S\'ersic), which are in good agreement with the results in Table \ref{tb:bayes3}.
-Finally, the constraints on the third parameters for the three-parameter models are unchanged.
+To test the impact of this, we have rerun the statistical analyses described above, but with an additional step in which the ICM mass is subtracted from the mass estimate of Equation \eqref{eq:he} so that we compare the parametric models to the mass profile of dark matter and stars.
+We find only minor differences: For the two-parameter models, the total Bayes factors relative to the NFW profile assuming the fiducial prior as in Table \ref{tb:bayes2} are 3.6 (D\&M), 2.4 (Hernquist), and 51 (Moore), i.e.~there is no significant change in the interpretation of the results.
+For the three-parameter models, the total Bayes factors become $-2.6$ (slopeNFW), $0.7$ (transNFW), and $-0.1$ (S\'ersic), which are in good agreement with the results in Table \ref{tb:bayes3}.
+Finally, the constraints on the third parameters for the three-parameter models are effectively unchanged.
+The fact that the results are virtually identical is not surprising since the ICM is a minor and smoothly distributed contribution to the mass profile.